CDAT/uvbot/projects/adding_a_project.md

 `NAME` contains the name of the project.

 `DEFAULTS` is a hash of project-wide properties.
-Properties are used by buildbot to determine how to perform parts of the build, and can come from four sources.
-Project-level properties override buildslave-level properties and builder-level properties and can be overridden by features.
+Properties are used by buildbot to determine how to perform parts of the build.
+By default, the buildslave properties will overwrite any builder properties.
+Instead, we use "composite keys" to override this behavior for certain keys.
+These keys have four levels: *buildslave*, *builderconfig*, *project*, and *feature*.
+Properties suffixed with this subkey (with a colon) are merged together with later levels overriding earlier levels.
+Lists and dictionaries are merged when this happens.
+The keys which use this are: `generator`, `buildflags`, `configure_options`, `test_include_labels`, `test_excludes`, `upload_file_patterns`, and `supports_parallel_testing`.
 Below is an example `DEFAULTS` hash.

 ```python
 DEFAULTS = {